Constitution of Kentucky: The 1792 Constitution

-The first constitutional convention of Kentucky was called by Colonel Benjamin Logan on December 27, 1784 in Danville, the capital of Kentucky County, Virginia.
+The first constitutional convention of Kentucky was called by Colonel Benjamin Logan on December 27, 1784, in Danville, the seat of Lincoln County, Virginia.
 Over the next eight years, ten constitutional conventions were called, each making some progress toward a viable constitution.
 The state's first constitution was accepted by the United States Congress on June 1, 1792, making Kentucky the fifteenth state.

 The 1792 Constitution had several similarities to the United States Constitution in that it provided for three branches of government – legislative, executive, and judicial – and a bicameral legislature called the General Assembly.
 The document contained a bill of rights, and called for an electoral college to elect senators and the state's governor.
 (Representatives were chosen by popular election.)

 Some relatively new ideas were included in the 1792 Constitution.
 One was the stipulation that the General Assembly vote by ballot instead of voice.
 There was also a requirement that representation to the General Assembly be based on population, not geography.

 The 1792 Constitution was seen as an experiment, and it called for a re-evaluation of the document at the end of the century.

 The 1799 Constitution

 A second constitutional convention was called for by the voters of Kentucky in 1799.
 The 1799 Constitution abolished the electoral college, allowing senators, representatives, the governor, and the newly created office of lieutenant governor to be directly elected.
 In addition to appointing judges, the governor was given the power to appoint a number of local offices including sheriffs, coroners, and justices of the peace.
 While expanding the governor's power, the 1799 Constitution also placed term limits on the governor, stipulating that a governor could not succeed himself in office for a period of seven years.
 Membership in both houses of the General Assembly was also limited.

 In some ways, the 1799 Constitution was a regression.
 The progressive idea of voting by ballot in the General Assembly was removed.
 Neither of the first two Kentucky constitutions provided a method of amendment, and the 1799 Constitution made it even more difficult to call a constitutional convention.

 The 1799 Constitution was regressive for blacks as well.
-It retained the pro-slavery provisions of the original constitution untouched, but went a step further by disenfranchising free blacks, mulattoes and Indians.
+It retained the pro-slavery provisions of the original constitution untouched, but went a step further by disenfranchising free blacks, mixed-race persons and Indians.